Skip to content

 --------------------------------------------------------------------------------

 • You can define multiple script methods in Script.java.
-These methods must be public, non-static, have no arguments, and return void.
+These methods must be public, non-static, take no arguments, and return void.

-• Script.java can be renamed to any name and placed in any package you prefer.
+• You can rename Script.java to any name and place it in any package.

-• There can be multiple script classes.
-When invoking a specific script, you can specify the class name, for example: jeka script2: hi.
+• You can create multiple script classes.
+To run a specific script, use the class name, e.g., jeka script2: hi.

-• You can also use the classes bundled with JeKa without requiring explicit declarations.
+• You can also use classes provided by JeKa without explicitly declaring them.

 KBeans